How to borrow money from family and friends

 Can I afford to meet repayments?
 Even small loans can strain your budget if you’re not careful.
 Make sure it’s manageable.

 What happens if I miss a payment?
-A missed payment may cost you more through late fees or an increase in interest rates.
-It can also negatively impact your credit history.
+A missed payment may result in charges and could negatively affect your credit history.

 What happens if I want to pay the loan off early?
 You can usually do so, but it’s worth checking the terms before you apply to avoid unexpected charges later.